Aswabor/TWB/src/site/notes/System Reference/Homebrew Options/Transformations/List of all available Transformations.md

 - Ensnaring a particularly powerful or influential soul with a contract.
 - Establishing a cult of worshipers who offer their strength to you.
 - Establishing a portal between the material plane and the Netherworld.
-- Killing or corrupting a [[TR-Seraph]].
+- Killing or corrupting a [[System Reference/Homebrew Options/Transformations/All/TR-Seraph|TR-Seraph]].

 ### Transformation Level 1
 Starting at 1st level, you gain the following Transformation Boons and this level’s Transformation Flaw.

 #### Transformation Boon: Gifts of Damnation
 You have acquired the ability to bind your first mortal to your will.
 You can create a contract to bind their soul to you, feeding on its power.
 However, you will not gain the benefits of this gift until you have bound a mortal with a contract.
-To bind a mortal’s soul to you and grant them a [[Gifts of Damnation|Gift of Damnation]], you must first create a contract for that gift.
+To bind a mortal’s soul to you and grant them a [[System Reference/Homebrew Options/Transformations/All/Additional tables/Gifts of Damnation|Gift of Damnation]], you must first create a contract for that gift.
 A contract requires magical ink and paper worth 50gp for each Transformation level you have acquired, and you must meet the prerequisites listed.
 In addition, you and the mortal must both sign the contract willingly, fully aware of the costs involved.
 Once signed, Netherworld entities give the benefits of the gift to you, and the mortal receives the named benefit within 7 days.
 You do not have to provide this benefit yourself.
 For example, upon signing a contract for a Gift of Unfettered Glory, you will receive the benefits listed under the gift.
 The mortal who signs will receive glory and no in-game mechanical bonuses, provided by the dubious powers of the Netherworld.

 While you may have any number of contracts in your possession, you can only benefit from one at a time.
 Upon the completion of a long rest, you may swap the contract you are currently benefiting from for an alternate contract that you have bound a mortal to and signed.